anyscale/madewithml.github.io/docs/courses/mlops/continual-learning.md

 #### Upsampling

 With the appropriate dataset creation workflows with labeling, QA, etc. we should have a quality updated dataset to tran our model with.
 However, our model will still get some things wrong.
 We want to identify these subsets and increase their exposure via upsampling.
-A recent technique proposed for this is Just Train Twice (JTT), which initially trains a model and upsamples the training data points that the model continues to misclassify.
+A recent technique proposed for this is [Just Train Twice (JTT)](https://arxiv.org/abs/2107.09044){:target="_blank"}, which initially trains a model and upsamples the training data points that the model continues to misclassify.
 This sampled dataset is now used to train a second model to improve performance on the “worst-group” subsets.
-[Just Train Twice]

 #### Not a panacea